Donald Lavoie

-Donald Lavoie (born 21 May 1942) is a self-proclaimed former hitman for the Dubois Gang, situated in Montreal, Quebec, Canada.
-During his career as a hitman, Lavoie assassinated at least 15 people, to which he later confessed.
+Donald Lavoie (born 21 May 1942) is a self-proclaimed former hit man for the Dubois Gang, situated in Montreal, Quebec, Canada.
+During his career as a hit man, Lavoie assassinated at least 15 people, to which he later confessed.
 Lavoie's testimony was used by the Montreal Police Force to convict members of the Dubois Gang.
 Until his testimony, the Dubois Gang had been nearly impossible to infiltrate.

 Early childhood

 Donald Lavoie was born in Chicoutimi, Quebec, Canada, and was one of three children.
 At a young age, his parents surrendered him and his siblings to a local orphanage.
 The parents´ reasons for handing their children into care is unclear.
 Lavoie claims he was a smart, young man who received good grades as a student in high school.
 As a teenager he committed various crimes, such as breaking and entering or robbing convenience stores.

-Hitman
+Hit man

 Lavoie moved to Montreal and soon after came in contact with the Dubois brothers, also known as the Dubois Gang.
-After his infiltration into the gang, he became an important member and was known as the Gang's top hitman.
-During Lavoie's career as a hitman, he admitted to killing at least fifteen people with a gun (the exact number is unknown).
+After his infiltration into the gang, he became an important member and was known as the Gang's top hit man.
+During Lavoie's career as a hit man, he admitted to killing at least fifteen people with a gun (the exact number is unknown).
 Lavoie testified to 27 murders committed by the Dubois Gang.
 Lavoie dedicated ten to twelve years of his life to the Dubois Gang.